Macrometacorp/docs/docs/photoniq/vwrs/02-get-started-vwrs/index.md

 1. Login to the VWRS GUI with your Macrometa credentials.
 Macrometa provides these credentials after you sign up for the service.
 1. Click **Waiting Rooms** from the top nav bar.
 1. Click **New Waiting Room**.
-This opens a pop-up section to enter the following details to set up your virtual waiting room.
+This opens a pop-up dialog to enter the following details to set up your virtual waiting room.

 - **waitingroom_name:** The name of the waiting room.
 Names should be without spaces.
 Replace spaces with hyphens or dashes.
 - **waitingroom_url:** The URL that the waiting room needs to sit in front of.
 All subpaths of this URL are sent to this defined waiting room.
 For example, /checkout/path1 and /checkout/path2 are both sent to the /checkout waiting room